TPISR – Third-Party Cybersecurity In the Automotive Industry

 Modern cars are an engineering marvel made up of as many as 30,000 individual parts.
 Since it would be impossible to manufacture each component in-house, car companies work together with a variety of third-party suppliers to create all the parts required to assemble a complete vehicle.
 However, this comes with its own set of challenges.
 Suppliers need access to designs and blueprints in order to produce parts exactly to specification, but car manufacturers need to protect technical data for their products in order to keep their edge in the global market.

-In order to allow automotive companies to safely share protected information with their suppliers despite growing threats like data theft and ransomware, the Automotive Industry Action Group (AIAG) has composed a cyber security framework called TPISR (short for Third-Party Information Security Requirements).
+In order to allow automotive companies to safely share protected information with their suppliers despite the growing threat posed by data theft, ransomware and zero day vulnerabilities, the Automotive Industry Action Group (AIAG) has composed a cyber security framework called TPISR (short for Third-Party Information Security Requirements).
 The standard outlines minimum safety requirements for businesses that receive, store and manage sensitive information from manufacturers in their own network.
 A unified framework like this has two big advantages:

 Original equipment manufacturers (OEMs) can be sure that their data is protected.

 A supplier only needs to be assessed once to work with any OEM that uses the standard, rather than having to prove their trustworthiness over and over again.

 The sale of counterfeit car parts not only accounts for millions of dollars of lost revenue each year, but can also pose a safety hazard for passengers, since fake parts are often built from less durable materials and may fail under stress.